bas-t/ffdecsawrapper/README.rst

-**The 'master' branch is based on a rev 620 (latest) checkout of the old vdr-sasc-ng plugin, the 'stable' branch is based on rev 570**
+**The 'master' and 'stable' branch are based on a rev 620 (latest) checkout of the old vdr-sasc-ng plugin, the 'oldstable' branch is based on rev 570**

  **Due to 'Hollywood' legislation, the use of this software is illegal in most countrys. (but not in my country, hehe)**

  **The purpose of this git repo is to make FFdecsa (via FFdecsawrapper's loopback interface) available for use with MythTV and such.**

- **You can use it with kernel version 3.x and up, including more recent kernels (latest ok test: linux-3.17-rc1)**
+ **You can use it with kernel version 3.x and up, including more recent kernels (latest ok test: linux-3.19)**

  **If you have to compile and install newest dvb drivers from v4l (or TBS and other v4l-based out of kernel drivers), you should apply proper dvb-mutex patch to your sources prior to compiling.
 If you are not sure on how to do this:**